luau-lang/luau/docs/typecheck.md

 ### Sealed tables

 A sealed table is a table that is now locked down.
-This occurs when the table constructor literal had 1 or more expression.
+This occurs when the table constructor literal had 1 or more expression, or when the table type is spelt out explicitly via a type annotation.

 ```lua
 local t = {x = 1} -- {x: number}